How Is Child Pornography Defined In Illinois?

 One strategy I’ve successfully used that can be effective is calling into question the age of the individual and the photo or film, and you can do this in a variety of ways.
 For example, sometimes the people portrayed in the film or photo are models that are very young-looking professionals who have made a career based on their youthful appearance even though they are over the age of 18.

 Also I have raised the issue of possession, particularly when an image or video has been viewed on a computer but is not saved.
 That also is an effective defense.
 That type of defense would usually require our computer expert to explain to the judge or the jury how an image can still exist on a computer even if it was deleted or wasn’t saved.

-Finally, illegal search and seizure issues come up frequently in child pornography cases as well.
+Finally, illegal search and seizure issues come up frequently in child pornography cases as well and our criminal defense attorney in Illinois has a strategy that might dismiss the case without any charges.
 If a search is conducted without a warrant or probable cause, we may be able to suppress the evidence.
 If the evidence is suppressed, the prosecutor may have to dismiss the case.

 For more information on Child Pornography In Illinois, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (815) 290-9170 today.
+Get the information and legal answers you are seeking by calling our Illinois Child pornography attorney at (815) 290-9170 today.